Real-Time Communication Platforms Need RabbitMQ Monitoring: Here’s Why

 Reducing Mean Time to Resolution

 When incidents do occur, comprehensive monitoring reduces diagnostic time from hours to minutes.
-Instead of checking multiple log files and guessing at root causes, you have immediate visibility into queue depths, message rates, and system resource utilization.
+Instead of checking multiple log files and guessing at root causes, you have immediate visibility into queue depths, message rates, and system resource utilisation.
+The 2024 EMA research found that among organisations with mature AIOps implementations, over 50% resolved significant outages in under one hour, with 19% resolving in under 30 minutes — compared to the broader sample where 65% of outages ran between 30 minutes and two hours.

 Critical Performance Metrics for Real-Time Communication